ddadaal/simstate/README.md

 - Simple APIs and you just read all of them
 - No dependency but React 16.8 or higher and [tslib](https://github.com/Microsoft/tslib) for TypeScript projects
 - Strongly typed with TypeScript.
-As long as store types are specified, other types can be inferred so you don't have to `as` or `any` anymore!
+All types can be inferred so you don't have to `as` or `any` anymore!
 - Nested providers.
 Inner provided stores will override outer stores.
 - (WIP) Basic SSR utilities support